 The Scottish Government promotes Getting It Right For Every Child (GIRFEC).
 One of the key principles is Inclusion.
 State-funded schools must accept every child.
 They should be able to play an active part in their local school and the community they live in.

 Gender equality in the 21st century

-Historically, it is the latter category that Notre Dame High was placed within.
+Notre Dame High was established as a fee paying girls school in 1897.
 Notre Dame has a proud history.
-It has educated generations of girls in a society that had, in the past, created obstacles to their learning.
+It has educated generations of girls in a bygone era that created obstacles to their learning.

-This past contribution is not in question, however, times have changed.
-In the 21st century, girls in mainstream education in the UK are no longer at a disadvantage.
+This past contribution is not in question.
+However, times have changed.
+It is 2019 girls in mainstream education in the UK are no longer at a disadvantage.
 In fact, girls now outperform boys academically at all levels.
-In 2016, 35% more girls were going to university than boys, and that gap continues to widen.
+In 2016, 35% more girls went to university than boys.
+That gap continues to widen.
 A girl born in 2016 is 75% more likely to go to university than a boy.

-Decades of research has found no academic advantage to single sex schooling, however there is evidence that gender segregation increases gender stereotyping and sexist attitudes.
+Decades of research has found no academic advantage to single sex schooling.
+However, there is evidence that gender segregation increases gender stereotyping.
+It increases sexist attitudes.

-In this context, a state funded girls-only school is no longer justified.
-Particularly one that is designated as a local area school but excludes half the children in its’ catchment area because of their gender.
+A state funded girls only school is no longer justified.
+This is a local area school that excludes half the children in its catchment area.
+This is simply because of their gender.

 Co-education fosters co-operation and understanding between the sexes.
-It allows boys and girls to learn together and learn to live together, preparing them for the realities of life beyond the school gates.
+It allows boys and girls to learn together.
+It prepares girls and boys for the realities of life.